luizm929/Opal_RT_GUI/README.md

 NOTICE:
 This is not written by OPAL-RT Technologies.
 This is my own version without DNP3 communication code.
-Software is provided AS IS.

 This is part of a big project (smart grids).
 All parts work together however they are installed in different